dstroud/dreamsequence/README.md

 - Duration (_Engine, Crow, MIDI_): note duration relative to 1 measure.

-- Auto-rest: When true, this function will suppress the same note when it is repeated within one chord step, resulting in a rest.
+- Auto-rest: When true, this option will suppress the same note when it is repeated consecutively within one chord step, resulting in a rest.

 - Amp: (_Engine_): Norns engine amplitude.